First Digital USD (FDUSD) Trading 0.1% Lower Over Last 7 Days

-First Digital USD (FDUSD) traded 0% lower against the US dollar during the 1-day period ending at 15:00 PM E.T. on May 28th.
-In the last seven days, First Digital USD has traded down 0.1% against the US dollar.
-One First Digital USD token can now be purchased for about $1.00 or 0.00001464 BTC on popular cryptocurrency exchanges.
-First Digital USD has a total market cap of $2.99 billion and approximately $7.73 billion worth of First Digital USD was traded on exchanges in the last 24 hours.
+First Digital USD (FDUSD) traded down 0% against the U.S. dollar during the 24 hour period ending at 11:00 AM ET on June 1st.
+In the last week, First Digital USD has traded 0.1% lower against the U.S. dollar.
+One First Digital USD token can currently be bought for approximately $1.00 or 0.00001474 BTC on major cryptocurrency exchanges.
+First Digital USD has a total market capitalization of $2.90 billion and approximately $3.83 billion worth of First Digital USD was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.